 isn't there another slight problem as well?
 After all we copied all right, but

-not into our intended (current, *this
+not into our intended (current, *this) object.

 At this point it's time to introduce swapping.
 Swapping two variables